Document Type : Research Paper

 Authors

-1 Department of Economics, Faculty of Literatures and Humanities , Ilam UniverSity
+1 Associate Professor, Department of Economics, Faculty of Literature and Humanities, Ilam University, Ilam, Iran

-2 Asistant Professor in Department of Economics, Faculty of Literature and Humanities, University of ilam, ilam, Iran
+2 Assistant Professor, Department of Economics, Faculty of Literature and Humanities, Ilam University, Ilam, Iran

-3 Associate Professor in Department of Economics, Faculty of economics, Allameh Tabataba'i University, tehran, Iran
+3 Associate Professor, Department of Economics, Faculty of Economics, Allameh Tabataba’i University, Tehran, Iran

 Abstract

-Universal subsidies not only have a limited impact on the welfare of vulnerable groups but also increase government expenditures and primarily benefit high-income groups.
-Therefore, there is a pressing need to reconsider the subsidy payment method and identify the poor.
-In this regard, one of the proposed ideas is to regionalize the subsidy system in Iran.
-Thus, the purpose of this paper is to compare national and regional subsidies targeting at the urban level.
-To this end, using data from the Urban Household Income and Expenditure Survey in 1401, we calculated the poverty line and poverty indices.
-Subsequently, urban areas of provinces were classified into eight regions based on these indices using the hierarchical clustering method.
-Finally, by employing a numerical optimization method, we compared the results of subsidy targeting at the national and regional levels.
-The results indicate that targeting based on individual and combined characteristics of the most vulnerable groups revealed significant differences at national and regional levels.
-These differences exist in optimal subsidy amounts, reductions in poverty, efficiency of targeting, and resulting errors.
-Therefore, even if policymakers want to target specific households based on the same characteristics at both national and regional levels, it is still necessary for payment amounts to vary among different population groups across regions.
+Universal subsidies have a limited impact on the welfare of vulnerable groups, while substantially increasing government expenditures and disproportionately benefiting high-income households.
+This highlights the urgent need to reconsider the mechanisms for subsidy payment and the identification of poor households.
+One proposed approach is the regionalization of the subsidy system.
+In this respect, the current study compared national and regional subsidy targeting at the urban level.
+Using the data from the Urban Household Income and Expenditure Survey (2022/2023), the study measures the poverty line and poverty indices.
+On the basis of these indices, urban areas across provinces were classified into eight regions using a hierarchical clustering method.
+Then, a numerical optimization method was employed to compare the outcomes of subsidy targeting at the national and regional levels.
+According to the results, subsidy targeting based on both individual and combined characteristics of the most vulnerable groups leads to significant differences at national and regional levels.
+These differences are evident in optimal subsidy amounts, poverty reduction outcomes, efficiency of targeting, and associated errors.
+Therefore, even when policymakers target households with identical characteristics at both national and regional levels, subsidy payment amounts must still vary across regions and population groups to achieve effective targeting.

 Keywords